 In September I got four new tires and was informed that I needed a lot more work on my dear old Honda.
 I finally took it in today.
 The guy said the only thing that needs attention are my front drive axles.
-It will cost me about $400 to get two replaced plus an oil change.
+It will cost me about $400 to get automotive paint supplies and two axles replaced plus an oil change.

 I could probably shop around for a better price (maybe?
 I don’t know if that’s good or not), but the convenience of getting it over with is better than trying to find a cheaper price.
 Perhaps that’s a bad rationale but I’ve been putting it off since my birthday and it’s always a headache to find someone to take me and pick me up.

 Today I’m in one of those moods where I feel so behind!

 I need to save so I can buy a used BMW 335is for sale.
 I know I could get at least two more years on mine if I continue to take care of it, but I’ll have at least $500 per year in repairs and this model is not only an excellent choice for those in the market for a powerful coupe but also offers a high level of comfort and refinement.
 It can accelerate from 0 to 60 miles per hour in 5.4 seconds.

 I want to save for a wedding.
 I’m not getting married anytime soon, nor will I be engaged at all in the next year, but I want to pay for it all so I need to start saving soon.

 I want to have a fully funded emergency fund.
 I am thankful for what I’ve saved so far.
 It’s a great when you feel at peace hearing a $400 bill because I know I have money saved for that.
 The security of having three months’ living expenses would be incredible.

 I know, I’m having a little pity party here.